Country of Origin

 Financial interests: click here

 Sublime?
-Let's rumble the audio myth of slow omni bass.
-If a woofer is tasked to move maximally 80 x per second, a tweeter x 35'000, it's easy to see why woofers are thought slow.
+On average, a standard woofer is asked to move up to 80 x per second, a tweeter x 35'000.
+It's easy to see why woofers are thought slow.
 Whilst with the nekkid eye we'll never see a tweeter move, we might watch a woofer shudder or try to jump its hoop.
-Hello big excursions to move sufficient air for desired loudness.
-The fact that a woofer's action can be visible but never a tweeter's probably pools into the 'slow bass' notion as well.
-But there's more.
-Imagine sound like three-dimensional snooker but when the strike ball hits, its target fractures on impact.
-Now it doesn't pursue a linear path bouncing off table rail cushions until motional energy exhausts itself.
-It pursues simultaneous paths to hit all your walls, floor, ceiling and objects in the room.
-That's because in nature, sound propagates in all directions.
-It also would with speakers were those a perfect theoretical point source so infinitesimally small to radiate spherically.
+Big excursions move sufficient air for desired loudness.
+That a woofer's action can be visible but never a tweeter's probably pools into the 'slow bass' notion.
+There's more.
+Imagine sound like three-dimensional snooker.
+When the strike ball hits, its target fractures.
+It doesn't just pursue a linear path bouncing off table rails until energy exhausts.
+It pursues simultaneous paths.
+It hits all of our walls, floor, ceiling and room objects.
+That's because sound propagates in all directions.
+It would across their bandwidth also with speakers were those perfect theoretical point sources so infinitesimally small to radiate spherically.
 But most speakers are boxes.
-Their drivers aim in only the forward direction.
-For sound to wrap around a box and go omni, wavelengths must exceed its baffle width.
-In box speakers, treble and midrange behave directional so radiate into so-called half space (forward and in increasingly attenuated fashion sideways).
-The long wavelengths of the bass wrap around the box to behave omni-directional or as full-space radiators.
+Their drivers aim only forward.
+For sound to wrap around and go omni, wavelengths must exceed baffle width.
+In box speakers, treble and midrange don't.
+They behave directional.
+They radiate into so-called half space so forward and in increasingly attenuated fashion sideways.
+The long bass waves wrap around the box to behave as full-space radiators aka omnidirectional.

 Frontal radiation exits the single front slot, rear radiation the dual rear slots.

-That means we hear bass at least twice.
-First we hear the direct sound which aims straight at us.
-A bit later, we hear the sound which went rearward, reflected off the front wall, then came back at us.
-In-between we hear sound that reflected off other boundaries so parks its delay between direct and latest arrival.
-Hello.
-Anything which arrives late is slow.
+So we hear the same bass multiple times.
+First we hear the direct sound aimed straight at us.
+A bit later we hear what went the other direction, reflected off the front wall, then came back.
+In-between we hear what reflected off other boundaries for a delay that slots between direct and latest arrival.
+Anything that arrives late is slow by definition.
 There's no two ways about it.
-The larger our room dimensions, the greater the lengths to which rear-firing ricochet sounds must go before they arrive at our ear.
-Though our ear/brain attempts to sum the direct and reflected portions of a sound into one event, it doesn't take genius to see that 'attempt' needn't equal total success never mind zero brain effort.
-It's perhaps easiest to say that the bigger the delay we're asked to digest, the more our bass is drawn with a very thick very soft pencil and the hand guiding it has the jitters.
-Lines are broad, their edges fuzzy and the smallest details which would rely on a maximally hard maximally pointy tip are blurry or wiped out entirely.
+The larger our room, the greater the lengths to which rear-firing ricochet sounds go before they arrive at our ear.
+Though our brain attempts to sum direct and reflected sound into a singular event, it doesn't take genius to see that 'attempt' needn't equal total success never mind zero effort.
+It's perhaps easiest to say that the bigger the delay, the more imprecise and bloated our bass.
+Its outlines are fat, their edges fuzzy and the smallest details blurry or wiped out in bloom.

 Phase shift too is a delay albeit by contrast very small.
-If bass arrives at our ear not only late but also out of phase with midrange/treble sounds and its own higher harmonics, attacks will smear, be out of sync thus soft.
-Critical listeners sense that such bass isn't particularly snappy or articulate but instead warm and bloomy.
+If bass arrives at our ear not only late but out of phase with midrange/treble sounds and its own higher harmonics, attacks smear and soften.
+Critical listeners won't call such bass snappy or precise but warm and bloomy.
 It's why Wilson's top speakers pursue adjustable physical time alignment despite not practicing 1st-order filters.
 Even sound delayed by one or more full cycles will register its attack more sharply when its excursion overlaps parallel excursions elsewhere in the bandwidth rather than becomes a rarefaction.
 It's all push at the same time, not partial push and pull for conflicted messaging in time.
 So there is something to slow rumbling bass.

 An obvious if impractical antidote is the infinite baffle.
-Now a subwoofer mounts inside the front wall.
-Its flush woofer emanations have nowhere to wrap because the entire wall has turned into the sub's front baffle.
+A subwoofer mounts inside the front wall.
+Its flush emanations have nowhere to wrap.
+The entire wall acts as front baffle.
 Of course coupling a low-bass generator to a wall cavity transfers sound to the other side of the wall for neighborly miff.
-It also kills time alignment with the main speakers unless those were in-walls too or delay digitally.
-Here Bruno Putzeys' Kii III active monitor already proposed another way.
+It also kills time alignment with the mains unless those too are in-walls or digitally delayed.
+Here Bruno Putzeys' Kii III active monitor proposed another way.
 The orientation of its multiple woofers plus heavy DSP creates strategic out-of-phase cancellation for cardioid dispersion.
 That means full output to the front, much reduced output to the rear.
 Having reviewed it, I can vouch for its efficacy.
-You can stand behind that speaker and barely hear any bass.
-An even more obscure solution is Alex Ridthaler's RiPol whose earlier patent expired.
-That's a specific dipole variant which creates destructive interference aka out-of-phase cancellation at the sides—so no sidewall engagement—plus reduced output at the rear plus lowers its woofers' resonance frequency plus works as a velocity converter not pressure generator.
-For the details, read my origin story.
+You can stand behind that speaker and barely hear bass.
+An even more obscure solution is Alex Ridthaler's Ripol whose patent expired.
+It's a specific dipole variant which creates destructive interference aka out-of-phase cancellation at the sides—so no sidewall engagement—plus reduced output at the rear plus lowers its woofers' resonance frequency plus works as a velocity converter not pressure generator.
+For details, read my origin story.